 You then got a message on your screen indicating that you would be given the decryption key to unlock your data for a reasonable sum of \$300-\$500 - no checks or credit cards though - the payment of choice was and still is usually bitcoins.
 Curiously enough, there has been considerable honor amongst this brand of criminal who normally provide the decryption key once the ransom is paid.
 Not 100% but most victims report that they did get the decryption key, though it took them as much as a week to decrypt all their data.
+The bad news is that the ransoms have gone up.
+It is not uncommon to see ransoms in the \$1,000+ plus range now.

-Before we understood Cryptolocker well, many backups (especially in solo and small firms) were engineered in such a way that they too were easily infected and encrypted.
+Before we understood Cryptolocker well, many backups (especially in solo and small firms) were engineered in such a way that they were too easily infected and encrypted.
 This immediately caused IT folks to re-engineer backups so that they were not vulnerable to attack by ransomware meaning that you could restore the encrypted files from your backup and not pay the ransom.
-But we still regularly see backups that have not been re-engineered endangering all of the law firm's files.
+But we still regularly see backups that have not been re-engineered thereby endangering all of the law firm's files.
 The simple solution for most solo/small firm lawyers?
 Unplug the external USB hard disk after the backup job completes.
+Just make sure you have at least two USB hard disks and rotate them in case you are attacked while one disk is connected.
 Another solution is to use agent-based backup implementations.
 This is our customary solution.